lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/FileUploader/README.md

 ## FileUploaderList

 FileUploaderList is a simple wrapper which provides an accessible title and the list semantics for the selected files.

+👉 When you have more than one file uploader on the page, use the `headingId` prop to set a unique ID for each list.

 ```twig
 <FileUploaderList>